Epicurus: Father of the Enlightenment

 Perhaps his most notable innovation is the doctrine of the swerve.
 There are two objections to the atomism of Democritus.
 The first is that if the atoms are all moving at the same speed and in the same direction, like drops of rain, there is no reason to suppose they will ever collide and form larger compounds.
 The second is that if they are not moving in the same direction, they will collide, but they will form a universe locked into an unbreakable sequence of cause and effect.
 This conflicts with the observed fact of free will.

 And so Epicurus argues that every atom is capable of a very small and random deviation from its straight motion.
-This is enough to give an indeterminacy to the universe that does not conflict with an overall regularity of motion.
+This is enough to give an indeterminacy to the universe that does not conflict with an overall regularity of action.

 The Physics Developed